 This Cauliflower Mac and Cheese contains a whole head of cauliflower blended into the sauce; perfect for getting our kids to eat more vegetables.

-I’m don’t really agree with hiding vegetables in our kids’ meals (read more about hidden veggies in this article) but I am a big advocate for adding more of them into dishes.
-Pureeing vegetables into sauces and meals is a great way to do this.
+I don't really agree with hiding vegetables in our kids' meals but I am a big advocate for adding more of them into dishes.
+Pureeing vegetables into sauces and meals (such as this carrot pasta sauce, veggie pasta sauce, butternut squash mac and cheese) is a great way to do this.
 You can then serve the meal with other vegetables on the side for a double veggie hit!

 - VISUAL - The great thing about adding pureed cauliflower into the cheese sauce is that visually it can go undetected.
 This is perfect for pickier eaters that may like the flavour of vegetables but struggle with texture.